ACADEMIC SUPPORT PROGRAM AND STUDENT SUCCESS PROGRAM

 Phone: ext.
 4357 (campus)

 The User Support Centre (USC) provides consulting and support to the campus community in the use of technology.
-The USC provides frontline support for Computing Services: print quota increases, disk quota increases, general account maintenance and general network infrastructure maintenance.
+The USC provides frontline support for Computing Services: print quota increases, disk quota increases, general account maintenance and general network infrastructure.

 Specialized equipment is available for student use within the USC: scanners, colour printer, public laser printer, digital video cameras, digital still cameras and an IMac video editing facility.